RonBulaon/DockeredJupyterlab/README.md

 ![alt text](images/status.png )

-All created notebooks will be created at your local directory **notebooks**.
+All notebooks will be created at your local directory **notebooks** including new folders.

 ![alt text](images/notebook.png)